on-line contest

 Mdina is now called the "Silent City."
 Only residents' cars and emergency vehicles are allowed to pass through the entrance gates.

-Today, the population of Mdina is slightly over 300 people.
+Today, the population of Mdina is just under 300 people.
 Many of them are descendants of Mdina's noble families.

 Main Gate entrance